I Hear You Knocking: Original song

 "I Hear You Knocking" was released as a single by Imperial Records in 1955.
 It entered Billboard's R&B charts on September 3, where it spent eighteen weeks and reached number two.

 First cover versions

 Also in 1955, actress and pop singer Gale Storm recorded "I Hear You Knockin'" for Dot Records.
-Her cover version reached number two on the Billboard Hot 100 singles chart, number three on the Cash Box Best-Selling Record chart and became a gold record.
+Her cover version reached number two on the Billboard Top 100 singles chart, number three on the Cash Box Best-Selling Record chart and became a gold record.
 Bartholomew believed her version "killed his [Lewis's] record"; blues researcher Bill Dahl added, "Storm swiped his [Lewis's] thunder for any crossover possibilities with her ludicrous whitewashed cover of the plaintive ballad."
 The experience reportedly led Bartholomew to refer to Lewis as a "'bad luck singer', because he never sold more than 100,000 copies of his Imperial singles".
 English singer Jill Day also recorded the song in 1956, as did Connie Francis in 1959.
 In 1961, Bartholomew produced Fats Domino's remake of the song.